-14. As analysed above, most of the land requirement under the project is expected to be met through voluntary land donation, based on the experience of the implementing agency (PWD) of constructing similar roads under the rural roads program (PMGSY).
-Therefore it is important to assess the guidance provided under Environment and Social Standard (ESS) 5 related to it.
+15. As analysed above, most of the land requirement under the project is expected to be met through voluntary land donation, based on the experience of the implementing agency (PWD) of constructing similar roads under the rural roads program (PMGSY).
+Therefore, it is important to assess the guidance provided under Environment and Social Standard (ESS) 5 related to it.
 ESS5 recognises the adoption of 'Voluntary Land Donation' as one of the procedures for procuring land for the World Bank supported projects.
-Voluntary land donation may involve partial monetary or no monetary benefits or incentives to the land donor.
-In both cases it is considered as "voluntary land donation," because the transfer of asset takes place without payment of compensation at full replacement value.
 Subject to certain preconditions being fulfilled and due process being followed, it keeps such transactions outside the purview of ESS5 and its requirements.

-- 15. As per the standard, if the entire or part of land to be used by the project is voluntarily donated without payment of full compensation, then it may be acceptable to the bank to consider it as voluntary donation, and hence keep it outside the purview of ESS5, if it is demonstrated that: - Potential Land donors have been fully informed and consulted about the project, including their benefits and impacts; - They have been sufficiently informed about choices available to them, including the genuine option to seek compensation at full replacement cost or even refuse transaction before it is formalized (assuring that eminent domain will not be used in case of failure of such consultation/ negotiation); - > The owner has been provided with sufficient time to consider his or her choices, and has knowingly and willingly taken the decision to donate the land and not seek compensation for the same, without any coercion or pressure; - > They have confirmed their willingness to donate the land in question in writing, through a formal process signed by the landowner providing consent to land transfer, confirming ownership and no encumbrances on the donated piece of land; - Proportion of land being donated is minor, such that its removal will not have an adverse impact on the donors existing quality of life or his/ her livelihood; - The donation does not involve any relocation or physical displacement of the family; - > Donor is expected to directly benefit from the project; - In case of donation of community land, there is consent of individual/s using or occupying such land. - All documentation regarding the consultations conducted and the agreements has been done and maintained in a transparent manner. - A grievance redressal mechanism is available to handle any grievances raised by land donors (and other persons affected by the donation). - 16.
-If the process of voluntary donation under TRESP leads to displacement of persons/ families who are either using or occupying or claim rights to the land in question, other than the legal landowner, then provisions of ESS5 will apply in order to ensure that: - All tenurial, tenancy or usufruct claims (both traditional or informal) or privileges of those persons/ families related to that land are systematically and impartially identified; - They (tenants, workers, right claimants) are duly consulted and informed about the project benefits and its impacts, as well as their rights and available choices; - > They have an opportunity to negotiate a fair value for such restrictions or denial (partial or full) of tenancy or usufruct claims imposed by the project; - > Suitable compensation, access /benefit sharing and grievance mechanisms are put in place for their rehabilitation; - Fair, transparent and monitored processes for their transfer from those donated lands are in place and adopted for their transfer or settlement based on fair value and applicable conditions; - ➤ Where women tenants/ users are involved, the consultation process should ensure that their perspectives are obtained and their interests are factored into the transaction;
+- 16. As per the standard, if the entire or part of land to be used by the project is voluntarily donated without payment of full compensation, then it may be acceptable to the bank to consider it as voluntary donation, and hence keep it outside the purview of ESS5, if it is demonstrated that: - Potential Land donors have been fully informed and consulted about the project, including their benefits and impacts; - ➤ They have been sufficiently informed about choices available to them, including the genuine option to seek compensation at full replacement cost or even refuse transaction before it is formalized (assuring that eminent domain will not be used in case of failure of such consultation/ negotiation)3; - > The owner has been provided with sufficient time to consider his or her choices, and has knowingly and willingly taken the decision to donate the land and not seek compensation for the same, without any coercion or pressure; - They have confirmed their willingness to donate the land in question in writing, through a formal process signed by the landowner providing consent to land transfer, confirming ownership and no encumbrances on the donated piece of land; - Proportion of land being donated is minor, such that its removal will not have an adverse impact on the donors existing quality of life or his/ her livelihood; - > The donation should not involve any relocation or physical displacement of the family; - > Donor is expected to directly benefit from the project; Voluntary land donation may involve monetary or direct project benefits to the land donor.
+In both cases it is considered as "voluntary land donation," because the transfer of asset takes place without payment of compensation at full replacement value. - In case of donation of community land, there is consent of individual/s using or occupying such land. - > All documentation regarding the consultations conducted and the agreements has been done and maintained in a transparent manner. - ➤ A grievance redressal mechanism is available to handle any grievances raised by land donors (and other persons affected by the donation). - All tenurial, tenancy or usufruct claims (both traditional or informal) or privileges of those persons/ families related to that land are systematically and impartially identified; - > They (tenants, workers, right claimants) are duly consulted and informed about the project benefits and its impacts, as well as their rights and available choices; - > Fair, transparent and monitored processes for their transfer from those donated lands are in place and adopted for their transfer or settlement based on fair value and applicable conditions; - > Where women tenants/ users are involved, the consultation process should ensure that their perspectives are obtained and their interests are factored into the transaction;